kubewarden/docs/docs/security/threat-model.md

 #### Mitigation

-RBAC rights are strictly controlled.
+RBAC rights should be strictly controlled.

 #### To-do